The UK left the EU on 31 January. There is now a transition period until the end of 2020 while the UK and EU negotiate additional arrangements.

 You, your family or your business can take some actions now to prepare for 2021.

-- show that that they live in the UK
+- show that that you live in the UK

 declare any criminal convictions.